StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 ### Resetting an Access Guard

 To remove the access code and all information from an access guard, we can use the ``AccessGuard/resetAccessCode(for:)`` method.
-Here, we add a toolbar item with a button that will lock the access guard.
+Here, we add a toolbar item with a button that will reset the access guard.

 ```swift
 struct ProtectedContent: View {